raphendyr/gitlabhq/doc/install/installation.md

 If you have successfully set up a provider that is not shipped with GitLab itself, please let us know.
 You can help others by reporting successful configurations and probably share a few insights or provide warnings for common errors or pitfalls by sharing your experience [in the public Wiki](https://github.com/gitlabhq/gitlab-public-wiki/wiki/Working-Custom-Omniauth-Provider-Configurations).
 While we can't officially support every possible auth mechanism out there, we'd like to at least help those with special needs.

+### Notes about omniauth providers

+* omniauth-pam:
+ * you need to install package libpam0g-dev (in debian family) in order to install omniauth-pam